 AAII’s version of O’Shaughnessy’s Tiny Titans stock screen consists of very few criteria.
 First, all foreign stocks and over-the-counter (OTC) stocks are eliminated.
 Next, a stock’s market cap must be between $25 million and $250 million.

-After filtering out the larger-cap stocks, the Tiny Titans screen looks for stocks with price-to-sales ratios of less than 1.0.
-The price-to-sales ratio compares the current stock price to the sales of a company.
-O’Shaughnessy uses this as a proxy for “cheapness,” as opposed to a price-earnings ratio.
+After filtering out the larger-cap stocks, the Tiny Titans screen looks for stocks with price-to-sales (P/S) ratios of less than 1.00.
+The price-to-sales ratio compares the current stock price to the company’s sales per share.
+O’Shaughnessy uses this as a proxy for “cheapness,” as opposed to a price-earnings (P/E) ratio.
 He reasons that all viable companies have sales, and sales are harder to manipulate than earnings.
 In the third edition of his book “What Works on Wall Street,” O’Shaughnessy found that stocks with low price-to-sales ratios produced higher returns.

-Finally, O’Shaughnessy thinks investors should hold 25 stocks in this micro-cap portfolio to diversify the risk that goes along with holding such volatile stocks.
-He narrowed the list to the 25 stocks with the highest 52-week relative strength as compared to the S&P 500 index.
-So, monthly, AAII tracks only those 25 companies with the highest 52-week relative strength.
+Finally, O’Shaughnessy thinks investors should hold 25 stocks in this micro-cap portfolio to diversify the risk that goes along with investing in such volatile stocks.
+He narrowed the list to the 25 stocks with the highest 52-week relative strength compared to the S&P 500 index.
+Therefore, AAII tracks only those 25 companies with the highest 52-week relative strength each month.

 Tiny Titans Screen Criteria